Background pattern

 5. Storage of Ivabradina Teva Group

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 1. What is Ivabradina Teva Group and what is it used for

-About stable angina (also known as “angina”)
+About stable angina pectoris (usually known as "angina")

 About chronic heart failure:

-Chronic heart failure is a heart disease that occurs when your heart cannot pump enough blood to the rest of your body.
+Chronic heart failure is a heart disease that occurs when your heart cannot pump enough blood to the rest of the body.
 The most common symptoms of heart failure are difficulty breathing, fatigue, tiredness, and swelling of the ankles.

-How does ivabradina work?
+How does ivabradine work?

-• Control and reduce the number of angina attacks by decreasing the heart's need for oxygen
+• control and reduce the number of angina attacks by decreasing the heart's need for oxygen

 Do not take Ivabradina Teva Group

-• if you are allergic to ivabradina or any of the other ingredients of this medicine (listed in section 6);
+• if you are allergic to ivabradine or any of the other ingredients of this medicine (listed in section 6);

 • if you have cardiogenic shock (a heart problem treated in the hospital);